labianchin/programming_contests/README.md

 # Programming Contests resources

-This repository is meant to share resourses and material for programming contests.
+This repository is meant to share resources and material for programming contests.

 by Luís Armando Bianchin